Associate Professors Daggar, Onaci (Chair); Assistant Professors Chao, Mellis, Prochnow; Instructor Schandler

 Even in the twenty-first century, Africa and its people are misunderstood and misrepresented.
 Stereotypes promote a narrow view of a vast continent rich with diverse peoples, ideas, and experiences.
 This course considers African history from the onset of European colonialism to the near present.
 While learning about the modern historical development of the continent in broad strokes, we will survey some of the broader scholarship and approaches to studying African history, considering its centrality to historical progress.
 In doing so, we will compare and contrast African people’s experiences with colonialism, decolonization, and independence/neo-colonialism while placing emphasis on women’s experiences and the function of gender.
 Other important themes include culture, economics, and international relations.
 We will privilege the perspectives, epistemologies, and contributions of Africans.
 Three hours per week.
 Four semester hours.
-(H, GN.)
+(GN, H.)

 HIST-252.
 This Course Ends in a Bloody Uprising: China to 1644

 Culminating in a dramatic role-play of the Wanli Succession Crisis of 1587, this course charts the rise and fall of China’s imperial dynasties beginning with the mythical Xia (ca. 2070-1600 BCE) and ending with the bloody uprising that ushered in the Qing empire (China’s last dynasty) in 1644.
 In examining this “dynastic cycle,” students will use the historical tools of role-playing, public speaking, and debate to explore important historical themes such as personhood, gender, religion, power, class, race, and ethnicity from a specifically Chinese viewpoint.
 They will also seek to answer, by taking on semester-long roles in pre-modern Chinese society, broad questions related to humans’ obligations to each other.
 The course adheres to the Reacting to the Past model of historical learning.
 Three hours per week.
 Four semester hours.
-(H, GN.)
+(GN, H, O.)

 HIST/ENV-254.
 Ecoambiguities: Environment and History in China and Japan

 How has China become known as one of the most polluted places on earth?
 What has been the fallout of the 3/11 Fukushima nuclear disaster, and what are its historical antecedents?
 This course examines the relationship between humans and the natural environment in China and Japan from the earliest histories of each nation to the present in order to answer these and other important questions.
 Course themes include human-animal relationships, exchange and exploitation of natural resources, the built environment, the environment in cultural representations, ecological disasters, and the emergence of modern policies and attitudes towards environmental exploitation.
 Students will be introduced to the field of environmental history, using recent developments in global environmental studies as a theoretical foundation.
 Three hours per week.
 Four semester hours.
-(H,GN.)
+(GN, H.)

 HIST/GWSS-275.
 Gender and Sex in Medieval Europe

 What did it mean to be a man or a woman in the Middle Ages, were there genders beyond this binary, and what did it mean to “have sex”?
 How were ideas about gender expressed sexually, and how did ideas about sexual activities impact gender relations?
 In this course, which introduces students to the historical study of gender and sexuality, we investigate how medieval Europeans conceptualized gender and sexual activity through the lenses of modern gender and queer theories.
 We explore the kinds of gender and sexual relations that were encouraged, allowed, or prohibited within Christian, Jewish, and Islamic communities in Europe, and assess how those relations reflected institutional and social power and privilege.
 Three hours per week.
 Four semester hours.
-(H, DN.)
+(DN, H.)

 HIST-276.
 Religion, Rebellion, and Politics: The Tumultuous Reign of Henry VIII

 Was King Henry VIII of England a corrupt medieval tyrant, a Protestant Renaissance hero, or a dumb stooge manipulated by cunning ministers?
 Did English people love, hate, or fear the dramatic changes he made to English government, religion, and society—and what did they think their obligations were to each other, their country, their faith, and their king?
 This course explores the controversial events of Henry’s reign, the hot political and religious debates that informed those events, and the responses of everyday people to them.
 It concludes with Reacting to the Past game/s that situate students within sixteenth-century England.
 Three hours per week.
 Four semester hours.
-(H.)
+(H, O.)